joaquinelio/litul-crud/README.md

     **JS, the freedom to step on the flowers.**

-Async.
+Async:
 Love it.
 You are the boss.
-You dont tell your minions what to do then sit and wait until they finish.
+You don't tell your minions what to do then sit and wait until they finish.
-You send them to work with a to-do list, and go and do another boss thing.
+You send them to work with a to-do list, then go and do another boss thing.
 With sometimes the philosophical issue:

     **Now it is doing nothing, but nothing is wrong.**